qianxuege/112MurderMystery/readme.txt

 # WeddingMystery

 Wedding Mystery is my term project for the CMU course 15-112.
-Players essentially play Clue on a Monopoly board.
+It is similar to playing Clue on a Monopoly board.

 The backstory is: You are invited to a wedding banquet on a lonely island, but on the day of the wedding, the groom died at 9PM.
 Everyone is grieving.